syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/linear-gauge/EJ2_ASP.MVC/annotations.md

 <!-- markdownlint-disable MD013 -->

-Annotations are used to mark the specific area of interest in the Linear Gauge with text, HTML elements, or images.
+Annotations are used to mark the specific area of interest in the  [ASP.NET MVC Linear Gauge](https://www.syncfusion.com/aspnet-core-ui-controls/linear-gauge) with text, HTML elements, or images.
 Any number of annotations can be added to the Linear Gauge component.

 ## Adding annotation